Gawker Wants To Offer More Than Snark, Gossip

 BAKER: So, despite objections, Gawker posted the Scientology recruitment video Tom Cruise didn't want you to see.

-Mr. TOM CRUISE (Actor): My opinion is is that, look, you're either on board or you're not on board.
+TOM CRUISE: My opinion is is that, look, you're either on board or you're not on board.
 OK?
 But just - if you're on board, you're on board just like the rest of us.
 Period.

 BAKER: For years, Gawker's empire has built an audience of millions of monthly readers, largely by posting a flurry of caustic takes on stories pulled from other places.
 But now there'll be just one big story splashed across the front of each of Gawker's sites.
 Denton is intending to showcase writers who do deeper, original reporting.